 At Blue Cross, Our Mission is to Improve Health for All

-This ongoing work – grounded in community, involving partners in care – is having a meaningful, tangible impact on the health care services people receive today.
+This ongoing work – grounded in community and involving partners in care – is having a meaningful, tangible impact on the health care services people receive today.
 It also is helping lead Michigan to a healthier future.
-We at Blue Cross are invested in these efforts and the goal behind them — as we have been for 81 years in Michigan.
+We at Blue Cross are invested in these efforts and the goal behind them — as we have been for nearly 82 years in Michigan.